 Preschool Program Director/Extended Day Director/Assistant to the Principal

 Hello!
-I am Marie Scheessele, and I am excited to be a part of Saint Ann Catholic School as the librarian and Assistant to the Principal.
+I am Marie Scheessele, and I am excited to be a part of Saint Ann Catholic School as the Assistant Principal and Preschool Director.
 As an educator in the Diocese of Arlington, I have taught third and fifth grades as well as middle school language arts and social studies.
 In addition, I served as the Assistant Principal at St. Thomas More School for three years.
 I have a Bachelor’s and Master’s of Art in Speech Communication from Purdue University and Ball State University respectively.
 My teaching certification is also from Ball State while my MEd in Catholic School Leadership and Administration is from Marymount University.

 Hi my name is Stephanie Attanasio.
 This is my 6th year teaching